Neutron scattering and muSR investigations of the spin liquid state with quenched disorder in LuCuGaO4: Introduction

-The combination of a frustrating lattice geometry and $s=1/2$ is expected to lead to unconventional groundstates such as a spin liquid, as the energy can be further reduced below the classical groundstate by quantum fluctuations (many types and definitions of spin liquids are reviewed by Normand in Ref.~\onlinecite{normand_2009}).
-Whilst geometrically frustrated magnets have typically been viewed as clean systems in which the effect of frustration can be isolated (in contrast to spin glasses, where structural disorder is also inevitable), it has become apparent that weak structural disorder or non-magnetic impurities can determine the low temperature behaviour of frustrated magnets, where any perturbation of a fragile groundstate is magnified in importance.
-Examples include the pinning of dimers around non-magnetic impurities in the $s=1/2$ kagome Heisenberg antiferromagnet~\cite{rousochatzakis_2009,lauchli_2007,dommange_2003} or the strain-induced spin glass transition in the pyrochlore Heisenberg antiferromagnet with weak bond disorder~\cite{saunders_2007}.
+The combination of a frustrating lattice geometry and $S=1/2$ is expected to lead to unconventional groundstates such as a spin liquid, as the energy can be further reduced below the classical groundstate by quantum fluctuations (types and definitions of spin liquids are reviewed by Normand in ~\cite{normand:2009} and Balents in ~\cite{Balents:2010p3111}).
+Whilst geometrically frustrated magnets have typically been viewed as clean systems in which the effect of frustration can be isolated (in contrast to spin glasses, where structural disorder is also inevitable), it has become apparent that weak structural disorder or non-magnetic impurities can determine the low temperature behaviour of frustrated magnets, as any perturbation of a fragile groundstate is magnified in importance.
+Theoretical examples include the pinning of dimers around non-magnetic impurities in the $S=1/2$ kagome Heisenberg antiferromagnet~\cite{rousochatzakis:2009,lauchli:2007,dommange:2003} or a strain-induced spin glass transition in the pyrochlore Heisenberg antiferromagnet with weak bond disorder~\cite{saunders:2007}, while experimental examples include the apparent sensitivity of the ground state of the rare earth titanates Yb$_2$Ti$_2$O$_7$~\cite{Yaouanc:2011bj,Ross:2012dj} and Tb$_2$Ti$_2$O$_7$~\cite{taniguchi} to tiny modifications of the stoichiometry.
+In SCGO (SrCr$_{8-x}$Ga$_{4-x}$O$_{19}$), experimental evidence of spin clusters nucleated at diamagnetic defects has recently been interpreted as the formation of a fractional spin texture~\cite{mendelsscgoprl,limot,Sen:2011jt}.